twrecked/hass-aarlo/README.md

    - [Streaming](#streaming)
 - [To Do](#to-do)

 ## Introduction
-This is the Asynchronous Arlo component for [Home Assistant](https://www.home-assistant.io/).
+Aarlo is an Asynchronous Arlo component for [Home Assistant](https://www.home-assistant.io/), it supports base stations, cameras, lights and doorbells.

-The component is based on the original [Arlo component](https://www.home-assistant.io/integrations/arlo/) and it can operate as replacement with minimal configuration changes.
+Aarlo is based on the original [Arlo component](https://www.home-assistant.io/integrations/arlo/) and it can operate as replacement with minimal configuration changes.

-The component uses the same API as the [Arlo Website](https://my.arlo.com/#/cameras).
+Aarlo uses the [Arlo Website](https://my.arlo.com/#/cameras) APIs.
 The component will login to the backend, open an evenstream and provide realtime information on the state of your Arlo devices.

-The component support base stations, cameras, lights and doorbells.

-### Supported Features
-* Base station mode changes
-* Camera motion detection
-* Camera audio detection
-* Door bell motion detection
-* Door bell button press
-* Current Camera status
-* Saving of state across restarts
-* Camera on/off
-* Request camera thumbnail updates
-* Start / stop camera recording
-* Direct video streaming from Arlo where possible
-* Siren when triggering an alarm
-* Live Streaming
-* Pseudo Switches for activing sirens and taking snapshots
-* Lights
-* Arlo Baby media player

 ### Notes
 This document assumes you are familiar with Home Assistant setup and configuration.